THE MOST TRUSTED COPYCAT RECIPES

 Pizza Hut Creamy Italian Dressing

-Read moreAs Pizza Hut veers away from salads, it’s becoming harder to find their popular Italian dressing.
+As Pizza Hut veers away from salads, it’s becoming harder to find their popular Italian dressing.
 Perhaps this is why we’ve been getting an increasing number of requests here to hack the endangered classic salad sauce before it becomes extinct.
-When a search for the salad dressing here in Las Vegas hit a dead end I was thankful for a TSR fan in Pennsylvania who was able to send me a giant 1-gallon bottle of the stuff that should last me through the next decade.
+When a search for the salad dressing here in Las Vegas hit a dead end, I was thankful for a TSR fan in Pennsylvania who was able to send me a giant 1-gallon bottle of the stuff that should last me through the next decade.

 Sure, it’s a lot of dressing, but the benefit of having an official bottle is that it comes with an official list of ingredients on the label.
-That was certainly helpful and informative, although I opted to not include the propylene glycol alginate (ick!) and xanthan gum in my Pizza Hut Creamy Italian Salad Dressing recipe.
+That was helpful and informative, although I opted to not include the propylene glycol alginate (ick!) and xanthan gum in my Pizza Hut Creamy Italian Salad Dressing recipe.
 I kept it to simply basic ingredients, plus MSG.
 Monosodium glutamate is practically as safe as salt, and it’s an important part of the umami flavor found in the original.
-A respectable copycat recipe for Pizza Hut Creamy Italian Dressing cannot be made without this important ingredient, so include it if you want a perfect match.
+A respectable Pizza Hut Creamy Italian Dressing copycat recipe cannot be made without this important ingredient, so include it if you want a perfect match.
 You can find MSG in stores in the spice aisle under the brand-name Ac’cent or in bulk online.

 You might also want to try my clone recipe for Pizza Hut Pan Pizza.